Installing and Curing Your Pizza Oven

 Installing Your Pizza Oven

-All materials for sticking and gluing the pizza oven dome in a big bag.
-Remove everything from the bag except the vermiculite.
+All materials for sticking and gluing the pizza oven dome are included.
+Bags are marked and labelled

 Take the oven base and mark where the pizza oven will be placed.

-Take the big bag of vermiculite and mix it with part one marked the same color.
-Add water to putty consistency.
+Take the big bag of under base mix and add water, mix to putty consistency.

-Know to place it where you marked the base out with a small fall toward the door opening so that if it rains the water will always run out of the oven.
+Now place the mixture where you marked the base out with a small fall toward the door opening so that if it rains the water will always run out of the oven.
 Make it level from side to side and compact it.

-Step two place your oven on the insolation screed that you just leveled and push some excess material underneath the base so that your pizza oven base is sitting steady.
+With care place your oven base on the insulation base screed that you just levelled and push some excess material underneath the base so that your pizza oven base is sitting steady.
 Stand on the base to see if it is secure and not moving side to side.

-Mix part 1 of clay and part 2.
-Adding the white liquid(bonding liquid) (make sure it is still putty consistency) wet your base only where the oven is going to be placed.
-Know to take the mixture you just mixed and place it 3mm thick around the base where your oven will be placed.
-Know to place your oven on the base, ensure enough man-power to place neatly with no injury to unit or persons.
+Mortar/floor glue mix.
+Mix with water and add 1/5 (20%) of the white bonding liquid, making sure it is well mixed and still putty consistency.
+Moisten your base only where the oven top is going to be placed.
+Now take the mixture you just mixed and place it 2-3mm thick around the base where your oven top will be placed.
+Now place your oven top on the base, ensure enough man-power to place neatly with no injury to unit or persons.
 Make sure the oven is placed exactly on the edges not overhanging.
-The base and oven should be a perfect fit.
+The base and oven should be a neat fit.
 Take the rest of the mix with a scraper and fill gaps if any on the inside of the oven and the outside, above and below base.
 Secure the flue top cap (black) in place with some mortar mix, ensure straight and aligned.

-Use the grout and add water and the rest of the bonding liquid to a Polyfilla consistency.
-The grout around your base of the oven and below the base to smooth out the bottom of the oven base.
+Use the grout/plaster and add water and the rest of the bonding liquid to a Polyfilla consistency.
+Then grout around your base of the oven and below the base to smooth out the bottom of the oven base.

 Take a cloth and clean around the oven where you left clay or grout.
-Extra paint for touch-up you can use if necessary to paint if you scratched the oven to touch up.
+Extra touch-up paint can be used as necessary to paint and touch up.

 Congratulations you have installed your pizza oven.

-Know you need to wait for 5 days so materials dry then you can start curing your oven.
+You now need to wait a minimum of 5 days so all materials are dry, only then can you start curing your oven.

 Curing Your Pizza Oven